jdedwards3/devextent/content/posts/jamstack-serverless-form-stateless-csrf-token.md

 After verification, the contact form info is checked to make sure all the fields have a value.
 If they don't an error message is returned and displayed to the viewer with the client side errorHandler and errorLogger functions created earlier.

 At this point, with both verifications passing and valid form data, the data can be saved to the preferred data store.
-This could be a sql databasese or a nosql data store like azure storage.
+This could be a sql database or a nosql data store like azure storage.
 Once the save is complete the function will return a success message and the client side code will display that to the viewer.